alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 # An Introduction

-Research Question: Which policies are most promising in reducing the crime rate, economic (e.g., increasing wages) or classic criminal deterrants (e.g., increasing arrests), when holding other variables (e.g., characteristics of a population) constant?
-Do they work best independently or in conjunction?
+Research Question: Which policies are most promising in reducing the crime rate: economic (e.g., increasing wages) or classic criminal deterrants (e.g., increasing arrests) (or both together)?
+What is the influence of contextual factors (e.g., characteristics of a population) on these relationships?

-We will be modeling our dependent variable (crime rate), using the following variables as candidate independent variables.
+We will be modeling our dependent variable (crime rate, `crmrte`), using the following variables as candidate independent variables.
 We focus on variables that represent different economic and criminal justice policies, which can be influenced via various policy decisions taken by our candidate.